Oakville growing temperature 3º higher than the benchmark PAUILLAC district home of the first of the first growths.

-Modeling agricultural systems has been accomplished by scientists from a wide range of disciplines outside the wine industry worldwide.
-Scientists outside of agriculture have contributed nearly all the new concepts, tools, software and natural products themselves for over a century.
-In 2004 Chuine et al published the first study to prove that growing season temperature (GST) is highly correlated to winegrowing phenology date of the European harvest, thereby explaining the emergence of a whole new model that was embraced by Enologix®.
+Wine marketers might say Napa Valley and Santa Cruz Mountains are benchmarks to Bordeaux.
+But modeling agricultural systems has been accomplished by scientists outside the wine marketing.
+Winery owners have to look outside of the agriculture industry to those who have contributed nearly all the new concepts, tools, software and climate models.
+In 2004 Chuine et al published the first study to prove that growing season temperature (GST) is highly correlated to winegrowing phenology date of the European harvest, thereby explaining the emergence of a whole new index created by Enologix® in 2018 which is the Green Enologix Climate Index for Napa Valley.

 Now Enologix is ready to help you sustain the life of your luxury priced grapes and wines.
 But first, here’s my take: the climate news about California is all around us, but there is good news hidden within it.
 Spacial distribution of data reveals the answer.
 Perhaps yields are dropping, and taste quality is increasing for Bordeaux grapes.
 In this case, Enologix Quality Management System version 7 allows the winemaker to track their growers.
 But, there is something more significant afoot.
 California luxury wine companies that grow their grapes are going to have an advantage with the climate news.